TIGRLab/SCanD_project/QC guide.md

 # QC guide

-Here is a guideline to QC each pipleine results.
+Here is a guideline to QC each pipeline results.